community-led-design/kit/src/case-studies/coding-to-learn-and-create-co-designing-with-kids-with-complex-needs.md

 * **A community with a shared cause:** Our team built a community of learners, educators, and activists interested in making coding accessible for kids with diverse needs.
 * **New skills for kids:** The kids who took part in our co-design process developed skills that can help them both in coding and in life in general.
 These skills included: Learning about directions, sorting and ordering items, recognizing repeated patterns, and planning and building a sequence of actions.

-{% pullquote "Susie Blackstien-Adler, Bridges’ Professional Learning Manager and C2LC Project Lead" %}

-Learning to code empowers students to be active producers of their digital environments, not just consumers of apps and games.
-And through coding to learn they develop skills in planning, acquire perseverance in problem-solving, and discover new personal outlets for communication, participation, and creative expression.
+> "Learning to code empowers students to be active producers of their digital environments, not just consumers of apps and games.
+And through coding to learn they develop skills in planning, acquire perseverance in problem-solving, and discover new personal outlets for communication, participation, and creative expression," said Susie Blackstien-Adler, Bridges’ Professional Learning Manager and C2LC Project Lead

-{% endpullquote %}

 ## Resources